 Bonus Tip: Going Underground

 There’s a whole world of secrets lurking underneath the streets of the Eternal city.
 Christian crypts decorated with the bones of Capuchin monks, Roman catacombs, ancient Mythraic temples and underground rivers are just some of the things you might discover on a subterranean tour of the city.
 If you’ve got a soft spot for ancient history – or maybe you’ve just been reading too many Dan Brown novels – this highly-rated activity is just right for you.

 This tiny zone is just a couple of pedestrian streets between Via Flaminia and Via del Vignola where you feel like you are strolling around Notting Hill.
 Here you’ll find small houses painted in pastel shades, black fences with golden tips and stone-stairs leading up to the very English entrance doors… this tiny corner of London is the perfect place to recover from the chaos of Rome.

 Bonus Tip: The Great Mosque of Rome

 A few steps away from the epicenter of Catholicism, there is the second greatest mosque in Europe, a masterpiece of modernist architecture whose interiors are decorated with emerald green and cobalt blue mosaics made by Casablanca craftsmen.
 Read more about the Great Mosque of Rome here.

-We hoped you enjoyed these alternative tips and that they provide you with something a little different to do when in Rome!
-And if you’re heading over be sure to check out our weekend guide to the Eternal City, with advice on everything from where to stay right up to what books to pack in your hand luggage.
-And if you always travel off that trodden track, then don’t forget to check out our Secret Seven guides to Berlin and London.
+We hope you enjoyed these alternative tips and that they provide you with something a little different to do when in Rome!
+And if you’re heading over to Italy be sure to check out our weekend guide to the Eternal City, with advice on everything from where to stay right up to what books to pack in your hand luggage.